Ma Yuanxiang

-Ma Yuanxiang (10 October 1897 – 16 May 1953; 马元祥 (馬元祥, Mǎ Yuánxiáng, Ma Yüan-hsiang), Xiao'erjing: ﻣَﺎ ﻳُﻮًا ﺷِﯿْﺎ) was a Chinese Muslim General and a member of the Ma clique.
+Ma Yuanxiang (10 October 1897 – 16 May 1953; 马元祥 (馬元祥, Mǎ Yuánxiáng, Ma Yüan-hsiang), Xiao'erjing: ﻣَﺎ ﻳُﻮًا ﺷِﯿْﺎ) was a Hui Muslim general in the National Revolutionary Army of the Republic of China and a member of the Ma clique.

 Biography

-He was related to the Ma family clique.
-He served for many years in Qinghai in the National Revolutionary Army.
-Ma fought against the Japanese in the Second Sino-Japanese War under the command of General Ma Biao and was wounded in action at the Battle of Huaiyang where the Japanese were defeated.
+A relative of the Ma family clique, he served for many years in Qinghai with the National Revolutionary Army.
+During the Second Sino-Japanese War, Ma fought under the command of General Ma Biao and was wounded in action at the Battle of Huaiyang, where Japanese forces were defeated.

 After pretending to surrender to the People's Liberation Army in 1949, he broke loose in 1950 and started the insurgency.
-He became a subordinate officer to Ma Liang, he Commanded the 102nd Detachment, South-western Nationalist Underground Army.
+Serving as a subordinate officer to Ma Liang, he commanded the 102nd Detachment of the South-western Nationalist Underground Army.
 Ma Yuanxiang and Ma Liang (general) fought against the Communist forces during the Kuomintang Islamic Insurgency in China (1950–1958).
-He was then killed by communist forces in battle in 1953.
-Afterwards, the Kuomintang government in Taiwan posthumously promoted him to lieutenant general.
+He was killed in battle by communist forces in 1953.
+Following his death, the Kuomintang government in Taiwan posthumously promoted him to lieutenant general.